Do you ever get frustrated by slow internet?

 Whether you are looking for a solution for your home, or for your business, broadband service does not get better than FTTP ultrafast full fibre broadband.
 Starting at 40Mbps, speeds can scale to around 330Mbps with a pure fibre solution.

 What is FTTP?

-Fibre-to-the-Premises is an advanced fibre optic cable delivery method that provides internet access directly to a user from an internet service provider (ISP).
-FTTP promises super-fast broadband delivery directly into people’s homes and businesses.
-Instead of using an existing copper cable for the ‘last mile’ of access, it completely bypasses the copper, with a pure fibre optic cable connected all the way from the exchange to the promises.
+Fibre-to-the-Premises (FTTP) broadband is a pure fibre optic delivery method that provides ultrafast broadband access directly to a user from an internet service provider (ISP).
+It replaces the traditional and often outdated copper broadband connections used in ADSL/ADSL2+, by running fibre all the way from your local exchange to your home or business.
+Instead of using existing copper wires for the ‘last mile’ of access, it completely bypasses copper cables, and it connects with a pure fibre optic cable all the way from the exchange to the premises, promising super-fast broadband.

 Benefits of FTTP

-Fibre optic cables are designed to carry lights.
+Fibre optic cables are designed to carry light.
 Because this delivery method uses pulses of light (literally travelling at the speed of light), the speed and performance is unaffected by distance.

 Anyone who runs their own business, which is internet critical, or far large families and serious gamers, FTTP is an ideal solution, as it lets you operate several different devices at once, and it is super-reliable compared to standard ADSL broadband.

 With an FTTP network there is less chance that the internet will go down during a crucial point and it is a fully reliable dedicated service.
 Furthermore, an FTTP connected building can handle a far greater volume of simultaneous users.
 A full fibre network offers greater physical resilience versus a network that includes copper-wire transmission.
 FTTP can also effectively future-proof organisations that anticipate growth.

 However, there is the question of availability.
 Full fibre optic connections are still very limited within the UK.